jmtsuji/Ca-Chlorohelix-allophototropha-RCI/comparative_genomics/README.md

 cd ../..
 ```
-The resuting tree file `PSI_RCI_aligned_masked.treefile` is plotted in Figure 2b and Extended Data Figure 2
+The resuting tree file `PSI_RCI_aligned_masked.treefile` is plotted in Figure 2B and Figure S2.

 ### FMO protein
 A set of 30 FMO sequences were used for the phylogeny; accessions are summarized in `FmoA_accessions.tsv`.